Dwight Peck's personal website

 less sunny, but with some promising signs of decline.

-But we're thinking about turning back now.
+But some of us are thinking about turning back now.

 we're retracing our steps, we're marveling at the natural beauty and consoling